The Tiny House Kit

 Standalone (Standard)

-The standalone inverter acts only as an inverter, requiring a separate charge controller and optional battery charger to work in an off-grid system.
+The standalone inverter acts only as an inverter, requiring a separate charge controller (incl.) and optional battery charger (for generator input) to work in an off-grid system.
 This battery charger will need to be manually started each time it’s needed.
-The standalone inverter comes with a standard 3-pin outlet for immediate power use, and only requires an electrician if it will be wired into a switchboard - otherwise it’s DIY-friendly.
+The standalone inverter comes with a standard 3-pin outlet for immediate power use, and only requires an electrician if it will be wired into a switchboard.

 More info